xettrialeen/Web-Shortcuts/README.md

 Passionate about frontend and design, loves open source technology and delivers top class experience to the end users. [ UI/UX Designer , Front End ]

-# Welcome to Google Shortcuts

-A Google shortcut key is based on web accessibility by providing keyboard shortcuts to access sites when you surf.